Project Based Learning Electives provided by the Berrien Springs Virtual Academy

 • Location: virtual on Zoom

-Description: Class is mostly outdoors.
+Description: Class is mostly indoors, but there will be two short excursions outdoors per day.
 Dress for weather.
 This class is both informative and fun!
 Spend time outdoors.
 Explore your own backyard.
-This is an outdoor class, a nature class, and a show-n-tell class.
+This is a nature class, a drawing class, and a show-n-tell class, about your backyard, in different seasons.
 On Zoom, talk with classmates about nature in your backyard.
-Share natural features of your backyard, including trees, leaves, bugs, worms, sticks, etc. with the teacher and fellow students on Zoom.
+Share natural features of your backyard, including trees, sticks, snow, etc. with the teacher and fellow students on Zoom.
 The teacher will help you to figure out what is in your backyard, and how to learn more about nature in your backyard and beyond.
 Learn about nature through a variety of hands-on nature-exploration skills.

 Recommended: during class, at least for the first few days of class, parents to assist students, that are under age 12.